GuanceCloud/guance-docs/docs/en/integrations/aws_timestream.md

 > Tip: Please prepare AWS AK that meets the requirements in advance (For simplicity's sake, you can directly grant the global read-only permission for CloudWatch `CloudWatchReadOnlyAccess`)

-To synchronize the monitoring data of AWS Timestream cloud resources, we install the corresponding collection [ 观测云集成（AWS-Timestream 采集）](ID:`guance_aws_timestream`)
+To synchronize the monitoring data of AWS `Timestream` cloud resources, we install the corresponding collection [Guance Integration（`AWS-Timestream Collect`）](ID:`guance_aws_timestream`)

 Click [Install] and enter the corresponding parameters: Alibaba Cloud AK ID, Alibaba Cloud AK SECRET and Account Name.

 Tap [Deploy startup Script],The system automatically creates `Startup` script sets,And automatically configure the corresponding startup script.

-Then, in the collection script, add the collector_ Configs and cloudwatch_ Change the regions in configs to the actual regions
+Then, in the collection script, add the collector_configs and cloudwatch_change the regions in configs to the actual regions

 After this function is enabled, you can view the automatic triggering configuration in [Management / Crontab Config].
 Click[Run],you can immediately execute once, without waiting for a regular time.
 After a while, you can view task execution records and corresponding logs.